 Katsuhira can’t feel pain and doesn’t know why.
 This apparently makes him the target of bullies and an obsessive child-hood friend.
 However, Katsuhira and six of his classmates are used in an experiment to join their pain and begin a journey of emotional self-discovery.
-I did review this week to week so if you want to know thoughts on individual episodes, click here.
+Writing a Kiznaiver series review is significantly less about self-discovery and more an exercise in reflecting on disappointment.

 The premise of Kiznaiver is definitely intriguing and one that had a lot of potential for some interesting exploration.
 Unfortunately, the premise is the most interesting part about this anime.